 - Get your UPass - the UPass is a sticker applied to your eCard, providing you with unlimited access to Calgary Transit services for the duration of the semester.
 Eligible full-time students can pick up their UPass at the Office of the Registrar, AA211, Heritage Hall.

 - Health and dental plan opt-out/opt-in/add-on - if you have comparable coverage, you can opt-out of the SAITSA health and dental plan.
 You can also opt-in or and add-on family members.
-The previous deadlines to make changes were Friday, Sept.
-23 for the fall 2016 semester and Jan.
-27 for the winter 2017 semester.
-Stay tuned for the new deadlines.
+For programs starting Sept.
+5, the deadline is Sept.
+26, 2017.
+If your program starts on a different date, your deadline is 21 days from the program start date.

 - Apply for student awards - don't miss out on your chance at a share of more than $5 million in student awards.
 Applications for student awards open in late-August each year and there are several award periods throughout the rest of the year.
 After you've been accepted to your program you can review the student awards you could be eligible for and apply in mySAIT.

 - Review your booklist and buy your textbooks - booklists for most programs will be available Aug.
 21, 2017.
 We recommend waiting until your first class before purchasing your books to avoid making unnecessary purchases and returns.
 You can find your booklist online and at the SAIT Bookstore.

 - Get your computer/laptop - if you're in a program that's part of the Laptop (e-Learning) Program, you must use the designated computer that's loaded with required software.
 If you're in a program that is Bring Your Own Device (BYOD), then you should review the requirements before you make a purchase.
 Other programs will list any hardware requirements in the Costs and Supplies section of your program page.